tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 In this case pretty much the same workflow as above can be used.
 Just make sure to pass the right unit when constructing your `DGData.from_raw()`.

-### Custom Datasets, unknown TimeDelta
+### Custom Datasets with Unknown TimeDelta

 It could occur that the underlying source time unit is not known a priori.
-In this situation, you can use the ordered time unit `TimeDeltaDG('r')` which preserves the relative order of events without assuming a specific time unit.
+In this situation, you can use the even-ordered time unit `TimeDeltaDG('r')` which preserves the relative order of events without assuming a specific time unit.
 You may also be interested in discretizing your dataset into various granularities, and running some data analysis on the underlying graphs (e.g. figuring out number of nodes, edges, connected components etc).

 ______________________________________________________________________

 ## Summary

 The time delta is central to managing timestamps on your temporal graph.
 If using existing dataset (e.g. TGB), the time delta is already defined.
-For custom datasets, you need to provide either an ordered (`r`) or non-ordered (e.g. `s`) time unit.
+For custom datasets, you need to provide either an event-ordered (`r`) or time-ordered (e.g. `s`) unit.

-Non-ordered time deltas are strictly more general in that they enable you to discretize your dataset, and iterate by temporal snapshots.
+Time-ordered units are strictly more general in that they enable you to discretize your dataset, and iterate by temporal snapshots.